“The Outer Worlds is a fun game. It's just a shame the Switch port doesn't run better.”

 - Long load times

 News that The Outer Worlds would come to Nintendo’s incredibly popular Switch console left me cautiously optimistic.
 I thought it might have the polish that other Switch ports lacked, since it wasn’t trying to play catchup to the console’s success.
 While this version isn’t an unplayable miss, which is more than can be said of some other ports, it certainly isn’t well done — and doesn’t do the original game justice.
+Though it’s still made for a pretty good Switch game.

 The Outer Worlds was not the most visually impressive game when it came out in 2019, but it did have a stunning aesthetic.
 What it lacked in character models or high-resolution textures, it made up for with wonderfully detailed planets and a cohesive look that underscored its snarky capitalist dystopia.
 Playing on an Xbox One X, I was amazed by its vibrant foliage, dazzling skies, and the endearing rust-buckets used as spaceships.